PPLE

 In today's more flexible and variable job market, companies expect their employees to be able to work in an interdisciplinary team and to combine knowledge from different disciplines.

 You need legal specialists to write a new law on the liability of a car crash caused by a car on autopilot in the streets of Amsterdam.
 But would knowledge of Dutch law alone be enough?
 What about EU-law?
 And going beyond law, what about the economic consequences?
 What about the powerplay and relation between governments, car-manufacturers and fin-tech corporations such as insurance companies?
-Could a good law or good policy come to fruition if the people drawing it were only legal specialists, completely unaware of what the insights Politics, Psychology or Economics have to offer?
+Could a good law or good policy be implemented effectively if the people drawing it were only legal specialists, completely unaware of what the insights Politics, Psychology or Economics have to offer?

 What good is a CEO of a bank during the financial crisis if she only thinks of the market as an algorithm?
 What about the psychology of bankruptcy?
 How can a judge value an expert witness on probability and DNA proof without a solid foundation in statistics and philosophy?
-How can journalists fulfil their role in the checks and balances of the democratic process if they have only been taught how to write?
+How can journalists report on the checks and balances of the democratic process if they have only been taught how to write?

 Why have we chosen Politics, Psychology, Law and Economics as the disciplines of our study programme?
 Well, because they make up the building blocks of society.
 Politics studies the organisation and distribution of power; how the rules of the game are made and by whom.
 Law studies how those rules are applied, interpreted, manipulated or upheld.
 Economics studies the role of money and markets – how rules affect markets and vice versa.
 Psychology studies how individuals, alone or in groups, make decisions in response to the world around them.